ssirekumar/POIRE/README.md

 =====
 Author: <b>Ssire (Siri) Kumar Puttagunta</b>

-Its a Microsoft Ms-office(Excel,Ms Word,PowerPoint) files handling with Java with the help of the POI classes.
-This API was develop on the top of the POI library.
-Its has so many methods for working with the Ms-office files(Excel,Ms Word,PowerPoint).
-These methods will work on the both the binary(.xls, .doc, .ppt) and XML(.xlsx, .docx, .pptx). with the help of the NPOIFSFileSystem & OPCPackage classes in the POI. with these classes the reading and writing into file would be faster.
-In this i included so many user friendly methods with the help of POI Library.
+It's a Llibrary to handle Microsoft office (Spreadsheet, Word, and PowerPoint) files using Java programming with the help of POI classes.
+This API was developed on top of the POI library.
+It has 75+ static methods for working with the Microsoft office files.
+These methods will work on both the binary (.xls, .doc, .ppt) and XML (.xlsx, .docx, .pptx).
+With the help of NPOIFSFileSystem & OPCPackage classes in the POI.
+With these classes, reading and writing into a file would be faster.
+This library is available under open source BSD License in a public repository on GitHub

 <h4>Note:</h4>In this POIRE v1.1.0 build having some methods for word and powerpoint.